-In the past weeks, especially during the last five days leading up to May 25th many of us received a flood of emails, asking us to opt in and remain on the respective newsletter list.
+In the past weeks, especially during the last five days leading up to May 25th, many of us were inundated with emails, asking us to opt in and remain on the respective newsletter list.

-And that was the main challenge: The necessity to send out an email asking for consent from every subscriber on your email list unless you had asked for consent beforehand.
+And that was the main challenge: The necessity to send out an email asking for consent from every subscriber on your email list, unless you had already asked for consent beforehand.
 Additionally, you must have a record of this written/recorded consent.

-And everybody who did not give you consent, who did not specifically opt-in again for your newsletter, needed to be removed from your list and may not be contacted nor the data stored from your end.
-Many of us, lost a lot of – with hard work over the years acquired – email contacts through this process which was possibly the most frustrating experience so far.
+And everybody who did not give you consent, who did not specifically opt-in again for your newsletter, needed to be removed from your list and shouldn´t be contacted, nor should their data be stored by your organisation.
+Many of us, lost a lot of email contacts (who had been diligently acquired and nurtured over the years) – which was possibly the most frustrating experience so far.

 Asking new subscribers for consent and keeping a record of that

-The next pain points are required website updates with regards to consent for precise marketing efforts envisioned in the future.
-It is not allowed anymore to offer somebody a download of a freebie in exchange for the email address and to then add this email address to the newsletter list without specifically having asked for the consent of this subscriber.
-If you still keep doing this, you may get surprised by hefty fines.
-You can not require an email subscriber to give their consent for email marketing as a condition for getting your freebie.
+The next pain points are required website updates, with regards to consent for precise marketing efforts envisioned in the future.
+You are no longer allowed to offer somebody a download of a freebie in exchange for their email address, and to then add this email address to your newsletter list without specifically having asked for the consent of this subscriber.
+If you continue doing this, you could potentially get surprised by a hefty fine.
+You cannot ask an email subscriber to give consent for email marketing as a condition for receiving your freebie.
 Therefore, it is important to get specific consent from a subscriber before adding him or her to your general email newsletter.

-However, many email providers supported the process and made it fairly simple to set up a the required actions.
-MailChimp has even provided a template for that purpose:
+However, many email providers supported this process and made a fairly simple set up for the required actions.
+MailChimp has even provided a template for this purpose:

-While in the past many of us would often have a pre-ticked checkbox for the newsletter sign-up on our contact form or even just carry them over automatically to the general newsletter list, we must re-evaluate that procedure as this goes against the new GDPR.
-The way to go now is to add a voluntary checkbox/drop-down menu on your opt-in page.
+While in the past, many of us will often have had a pre-ticked checkbox for the newsletter sign-up on your contact form, or even just carried them over automatically to the general newsletter list; we must now re-evaluate this procedure, as this goes against the new GDPR.
+The way to go now, is to add a voluntary checkbox/drop-down menu on your opt-in page.